snouhaud/AzureRunMe/README.md

 	%deploymentid%
 	%roleinstanceid%

-I have a copy of SED (The Unix Stream editor) packaged in a ZIP, and this allows me to perform simple file based configurations changes:
+I have a copy of SED (The Unix Stream editor) packaged in a ZIP, and this allows me to perform simple file based configurations changes.

-	sed -e s/8080/%http%/g apache-tomcat\conf\server.xml.orig > apache-tomcat\conf\server.xml

 When I start tomcat, I do it like this rather than using the startup script